Growing Zones: 4-9 outdoors(hardy down to -20℉) 4-9 outdoors

 Even better, the American Red Maple adapts to any environment.
 The American Red Maple Tree is one of the most populous trees in the eastern U.S. because it adapts so well to many different environments.
 It is quite drought tolerant, but will grow in wet boggy areas, especially in the Southern portion of its range.

 Plus, this ultra-strong Maple grows in nearly any soil type, from sandy loam to heavy clay.
 And though its leaf colors can be affected by less-than-ideal conditions, it even tolerates pollution and an urban environment.

-And since this fast-growing shade tree claims 2 to 3 feet of growth each year, it will soon be a rich focal point in your landscape.
-Its dense foliage makes it ideal to place near a deck or in your front yard.
+For starters, its dense foliage makes it ideal to place near a deck or in your front yard.
 Not only will it provide excellent protection from the summer sun, but it will also boast a brilliant show in fall.